Oman Birding Tour: Endemic Birds of the Arabian Peninsula

 Away from the mountains and hillsides, we will experience the mesmerizing beauty of Oman’s ever-changing deserts, where within oases and alongside towering sand dunes, we will search for desert species like the highly sought monotypic Grey Hypocolius, as well as Sand Partridge, Chestnut-bellied, Spotted, and Crowned Sandgrouse, Greater Hoopoe-Lark, and Hume’s, Hooded, Variable, and Persian Wheatears.
 Along the southern coast, we will explore rich coastal habitats teeming with shorebirds, and embark on a pelagic boat trip out of Mirbat, famous for the abundance of seabirds, where we hope to see range restricted Socotra Cormorant, Saunders’s and White-cheeked Tern, Sooty Gull, Persian Shearwater, and Jouanin’s Petrel, plus marine mammals such as Sperm Whale and Spinner Dolphin.
 Oman has long been a popular eco-tourism destination, which means we can enjoy comfortable accommodations and great food throughout, from charming guesthouses nestled in the mountains to luxurious resorts in the south.
 This will be an unforgettable birding adventure, offering a chance to experience Oman’s incredible wildlife and stunningly diverse landscapes.

 Although Crab-plover, Sociable Lapwing, and Variable Wheatear are targets on our Oman birding tour, these species can be tough to find and are all much easier to see in the Dubai area.
 For those interested, we can arrange a two-day stopover in the United Arab Emirates (UAE) to try for these three species, along with the impressive Pharaoh Eagle-Owl.
-Please inquuire on booking.
+Please inquire on booking.

 Range restricted Palestine Sunbirds are absolutely stunning.